General Duty Clause Section 5 A 1

 The Human Stakes

 Behind every citation is a story that didn’t have to happen.
 A 22-year-old temp worker pulled into an unguarded conveyor.
-A maintenance tech overcome by nitrogen in a confined space no one labeled.
-Think about it: a nurse attacked in a psych unit with no panic buttons or de-escalation protocol.
-These aren’t hypotheticals.
+Practically speaking, a maintenance tech overcome by nitrogen in a confined space no one labeled.
+A nurse attacked in a psych unit with no panic buttons or de-escalation protocol.
+Still, these aren’t hypotheticals.
 They’re the cases that populate OSHA’s fatality reports—and the reason Section 5(a)(1) exists.

 The clause doesn’t just protect workers from employers who cut corners.
 It protects employers who want to do the right thing but need a framework to justify the investment.
-And “Because OSHA says so” carries weight in budget meetings.
+In real terms, “Because OSHA says so” carries weight in budget meetings.
 So does “Because it’s the law.

 Final Word

-The General Duty Clause is not a trap.
-That said, it says the law expects you to see what’s in front of you, know what your industry knows, and act before someone gets hurt.
-That’s not bureaucracy.
-On top of that, it’s a baseline.
+Let's talk about the General Duty Clause is not a trap.
+Also, it’s a baseline.
+Think about it: that’s not bureaucracy.
+Even so, it says the law expects you to see what’s in front of you, know what your industry knows, and act before someone gets hurt.
 That’s the minimum a civilized workplace owes its people.

 If you’re waiting for a specific standard to tell you a hazard is real, you’re already behind.
 The General Duty Clause doesn’t wait.
 Neither should you.